colindean/talks/make_python_devex/presentation.md

 This is an example of that.
 You'll probably see this in just about every Makefile that necessitates setting compliation flags for poetry to use.
-Here, I'm referencing dependencies needed by pyodbc and hdf5, which for the foreseeable future necessitate compilation from source to install on an ARM64 Mac.
+Here, I'm referencing dependencies needed by pyodbc and hdf5, which needed compilation from source to install on an ARM64 Mac for a while.

 Note that `uname -m` outputs the microarchiture, which is arm64 and that `uname -s` outputs the system name, which is Darwin, the actual